MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 Python projects often make use of environment variables to pass data to code.
 For example, you might specify database connection information in an environment variable so that different users of the code can set the value differently.
 Or, when deploying the project to production, the database connection can be changed to refer to a production database instance.

 Packages like [python-dotenv][27] are often used to key-value pairs from an *.env* file and set them as environment variables.
-This is useful when running in a virtual environment but isn't recommended when working with containers because you don't want to copy the *.env* file into the container, especially if the file has sensitive information and the container will be made public.
+An *.env* file is useful when running in a virtual environment but isn't recommended when working with containers.
+Typically, you won't want to copy the *.env* file into the Docker image, especially if the file has sensitive information and the container will be made public.
+Use the *\.dockerignore* file to exclude files from being copied into the Docker image.
+For more information, see [Virtual environments and containers](#virtual-environments-and-containers)

 Containers can accept environment variables: